unixgeek/minecraft-mod-template/README.md

 have an option to create a tag, so you will need to do that from the command-line.
 1. Create a tag, set the version as appropriate: `git tag 1.0.0`
 2. Push the tag to GitHub: `git push --tags`

+In GitHub, you should see the Action triggered.
+Once it is complete, a new release will have been created.